mirage/mirage-www/tmpl/wiki/hello-world.md

   register "block_test" [main $ default_console $ img]
 ```

-The `main` binding looks much like the earlier console example, except for thw
+The `main` binding looks much like the earlier console example, except for the
 addition of a `block` device in the list.
 When we register the job, we supply
 a block device from a local file via `block_of_file`.